odea-project/qAlgorithms/report/report.md

 still has to check the grouping.
 Bins always refers to a grouping of centroided MS data with the parameter mz and at least one additional dimension of separation.
-Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning secondary tests still require bin metadata [@gerrit: not clear what you mean with metadata].
+Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning they still contain additional information like their cumulative error and a check if two binned points have the same scan number.
+[@gerrit: not clear what you mean with metadata].
 Creating one or more new bins from an existing one while discarding all points not present in one of the new bins is called subsetting.
 Only open bins can be subject to subsetting.